 I. What were your professional goals this year as related to departmental and/or college performance guidelines?
 Teaching Effectiveness: Research, Scholarship, and Other Creative Activities: University, Community, and Professional Service: II.
 What was accomplished relative to these goals?
-Teaching Effectiveness: Research, Scholarship, and Other Creative Activities: University, Community, and Professional Service: After evaluating your goals/accomplishments for the current year, indicate your measurable goals/objectives for the upcoming year.
-Teaching Effectiveness: Research, Scholarship, and Other Creative Activities: University, Community, and Professional Service: Evaluation by Department Chair related to departmental and/or college performance guidelines (to be completed annually be September 15 for non-tenured faculty and every two years for tenured faculty).
+Teaching Effectiveness: Research, Scholarship, and Other Creative Activities: University Community and Professional Courses University, Community, and Professional Service: After evaluating your goals/accomplishments for the current year, indicate your measurable goals/objectives for the upcoming year.
+Teaching Effectiveness: Research, Scholarship, and Other Creative Activities: University, Community, and Professional Service: Evaluation by Department Chair related to departmental and/or college performance guidelines (to be completed annually by September 15 for non-tenured faculty and every two years for tenured faculty).
+September 13 for non-tenured faculty and every two years for tenured faculty).

 Teaching Effectiveness:

-Research, Scholarship, and Other Crea ative Activities:
+Research, Scholarship, and Other Creative Activities:

-University, Community, and Profession nal Service:
+University, Community, and Professio nal Service:

-Faculty Member Signature Date
+Faculty Member Signature - Date

 Department Chair Signature Date

-Dean Signature Date
+Dean Signature - Date

 Optional Comments by Dean: